FilipMLipinski/For_Students/Palindromes/README.md

 For example: 'madam' and 'rotator' are palindromes, but 'madame' is not a palindrome.

 Your task is to design a program that tells whether a string is a palindrome or not.
-If at any point you feel stuck, you can consult the code I wrote in palindromes.py
+If at any point you feel stuck, you can consult the code I wrote in palindromes.py.
+However, try to implement it by yourself in your IDE first.

 Here are the steps needed to solve this problem, using a stack:
 #### 1. Think about how you would use a stack to solve this problem.